How has COVID-19 affected you personally? Take our survey.

 Click here to register and complete the entry survey(s).
 Then the new COVID-19 survey will be available on your participant dashboard.
 It is that easy.
 However, if you have questions or experience trouble please email us at firstname.lastname@example.org.

 We look forward to learning and sharing how COVID-19 has affected the Lyme community.
-To be included in our upcoming COVID-19 report, please take the survey by June 7.

 Melissa Wright, LymeDisease.org’s Director of Patient Engagement and Outreach, is a member of the MyLymeData team.